neo4j/graphql/docs/rfcs/rfc-011-performance-testing.md

 ## Risks and unknowns
 * Currently, `@neo4j/graphql` works on the principle of a single Cypher query per request, we need to validate if this is still the best way to achieve good performance.

+## Out of scope
+* How to store these metrics and monitor them over time.